-Spanish Bread is something that you should really try baking.
+Filipino Spanish Bread is something that you should really try baking.
 These log-shaped bread with butter and sugar paste filling is truly hearty comfort food.
-Eating one is nostalgic and reminiscent of fond childhood memories!
+Having one is nostalgic and reminiscent of fond childhood memories!

 You might also like:

 - Pandesal – especially when freshly baked is the best way to start your day!
 This Filipino bread roll that is soft and fluffy has a mildly sweet and salty taste that goes well with you favorite spread!